Philippines–United States relations: Security

 In 2017, the Joint US Military Assistance Group (JUSMAG) handed over weapons to the Philippine Marine Corps, including 300 M4 carbines, 200 Glock 21 pistols, 4 M134D Gatling-style machine guns, and 100 M203 grenade launchers, according to a statement made by the U.S. embassy in Manila on June 5.
 The JUSMAG also delivered 25 new Combat Rubber Raiding Craft with outboard motors to PMC headquarters in Taguig, where PMC commandant Major General Emmanuel Salamat formally accepted delivery of the weapons during a transfer ceremony on June 5.
 The equipment was delivered amidst the Marawi crisis.

 In February 2019, then-U.S. Secretary of State Mike Pompeo affirmed his country's commitments under the 1951 Mutual Defense Treaty (MDT) during a meeting with counterparts in the Philippines.
 Pompeo in a speech added, "as the South China Sea is part of the Pacific, any armed attack on Philippine forces, aircraft or public vessels will trigger mutual defense obligations".
 The U.S. assured that they will "back the Philippines" if confrontation between the Philippines and China occurs in the South China Sea.
 The move came after years of American reluctance to affirm commitments, which led to numerous Filipino politicians to push for review of the 68-year-old security pact between the Philippines and the U.S. The Filipino foreign affairs secretary welcomed the U.S. commitment, adding that there is "no need to review" the pact anymore.

 In 2023, the Biden administration, represented by Secretary of Defense Lloyd Austin, and the Marcos administration finalized an agreement to allow the American military access to four additional Philippine military bases under EDCA.
 However, the governors of Isabela and Cagayan—which together host three of the bases—expressed dismay at the agreement, stating they did not want their provinces to pay too much for the infrastructure improvements or become potential targets of Chinese nuclear attack.
 This marked the fifth time that the Philippines and the U.S. had conducted joint military exercises in the South China Sea, with Manila's armed forces on alert due to tensions with China.
 On January 19, 2025, the Philippine military stated that the activity was a 'maritime cooperative activity' conducted with the U.S.

 In the spring of 2024, the United States stationed long-range Typhon missile launchers capable of striking China in the Philippines.

 U.S. and Philippine fighter aircraft conducted a joint patrol over a disputed South China Sea shoal in February 2025.
+In February 2026, it was reported that the U.S. Army had stood up a rotational force in the Philippines, the Army Rotational Force-Philippines.
+In February 2026, the U.S. and the Philippines agreed to expand the deployment of missile systems to deter aggression in the South China Sea.

+In July 2026, the United States announced up to US$9 million in funding to expand a Philippine Coast Guard pier in Palawan.